gittyeric/freql-recommendation-engine/README.md

 and is a great starting point to see how a custom "FreqlApp" works.
 You simply define the input EventStreams (typically from Kafka), OutputStreams (typically over HTTP to some persistent API), and the queries you'd like answered between them.
-Writing your FreqlApp in Scala allows you to write in a type-safe DSL that's familiar to SQL users.
+Writing your FreqlApp in Scala allows you to write in a type-safe DSL that's similar to SQL.

 ### Step 1: Define your Node types and Relations